Aherontas/SpcPatternRecognition/README.md

 # SpcPatternRecognition
 # Msc_In_Robotics_NTUA_Exercise

-Exercise on Identification of patterns of statistical control charts with artificial neural networks
+**Exercise on Identification of patterns of statistical control charts with artificial neural networks.**

 In the present exercise we were asked to approach the SPC (Statistical Process Control) pattern approach and the